mslinn/TotalMixMultiUser/README.md

    select **Windows PowerShell**.

 2. If you are familiar with Git, clone this repository to your home directory.
-   The following syntax works in PowerShell and Bash:
+   The following syntax works in PowerShell and Bash.
+   **Beware: the WLS home directory is not the same as the Windows home directory, so if you use WSL `bash`, you should perform `git clone` in the home directory of a Windows user!**

     ```powershell
     cd ~